Stamps from Year 2000

 A set of two stamps was issued to mark the hosting of the 2nd US – Sub-Saharan Africa Africa Growth and Opportunity Act Conference in Mauritius in January 2003.
 AGOA is a US initiative, to give preferential access to products from eligible African countries to the US market.
 Countries are offered duty free quota free access to the US for a number of products.

-23 February 2003: Last Day of Business of Mauritius Postal Services as a Government Department
+23 February 2003: Last Day of Business of Mauritius Postal Services as a Government Department, Special cover

-On 28 February 2003, a Special Cover was issued to mark the last day of business of Mauritius Postal Services as a Government Department.
+On 28 February 2003, a Special Cover was issued by the Mauritius Philatelic Society to mark the last day of business of Mauritius Postal Services as a Government Department.
 The service was privatised into Mauritius Post Limited.

 19 March 2003: Echo Parakeet, Official First Day Cover